-Join Adam Wilbert for an in-depth discussion in this video Adding charts, part of Access 2013: Forms and Reports in Depth.
+Join Adam Wilbert for an in-depth discussion in this video Adding charts, part of Access 2013: Forms and Reports.

 - The chart control can give insight…into your business' metrics by presenting a dynamic,…graphical view of your data,…that changes as your database grows.…Unlike exporting data to Excel, and graphing there,…creating your graphs directly within Access…maintains the live, always updated link…to your data tables and queries.…Further, pairing a chart with a query…gives you all the flexibility of adding query criteria…to instantly refine the chart's data set.…In this movie, we're going to create a chart object,…and in the next movie, we're going to…bring this chapter full circle,…and incorporate some other form controls…that will take user input to alter the chart's perimeters.…